 Saving Money At City Hall

 Zach Jeffries has concrete ideas about how to save money at City Hall and keep more money in your pocket.
-In the last four years he has voted against unnecessary things like rebuilding the old steel Traffic Bridge.
+Zach has voted against funding the rebuilding of the Traffic Bridge downtown and voted to shrink the budget for new central library.
 If re-elected, Zach will:

 Zach is a strong voice for Ward 10 who will continue to focus on traffic, roads, and real community needs.